 Mar, however, is a land in which dark secrets abound, and many will stop at nothing to ensure that it remains forever cursed.
 Determined to work against Kaia, unfriendly forces have already begun to gather.

 Will Kaia choose to abandon the only life she’s ever known—perhaps indefinitely—in pursuit of the greater good…in pursuit of her purpose?

 Capering on Glass Bridges is an adventure with unique and unexpected twist.
-The concept of the story is very well clear and every scene is not very predictable like the other books.
-I liked how the author comes up with this kind of story.
+The concept of the story is very well clear and every scene is not predictable like the other books.
+I also like how the author comes up with this kind of story.

 The story tells us the adventure of Kaia and the other characters to the cursed Kingdom of Mar.
 They must deliver a message to the king of the kingdom of Mar on how the curse could be lifted.
 As their journey started, their group faced a lot of hindrances and they also discovered an unbelievable truth that lies behind the Kingdom of Mar.
 Kaia will also uncover some secrets from her past.